dwarbler/metis/README.md

 # PyStock
-Python stock tracker and predictor
+Python stock tracker and predictor using Black-Scholes algorithm